AzureDataCommunity/UserGroupInfo/program-guide.md

 ### Curated content

-Be one of the first people to hear about new content and initiatives from the Azure team.
+Be one of the first people to hear about new content and initiatives from the Azure Data team.
 Access presentations, labs, videos, skill challenges, and other content designed for use in your user group meetings.

 ### Resources and tools

 Whether you are hosting in-person or virtual meetups, you can find useful resources and tools to support your meetings.
-Check out [Azure Tech Community](https://github.com/AzureTechCommunity) to find or share content.
+Check out [Azure Data Community Git Hub](https://github.com/AzureTechCommunity) to find or share content.

 ## Program requirements

-To join the Azure Tech Groups program, your group must meet the following criteria:
+To join the Azure Data Community Network, your group must meet the following criteria:

 - Have a group leader and co-leader who will represent your group to Microsoft,
 - Maintain a published Code of Conduct that is easily accessible from the group's homepage,
 - Do not charge members a fee to attend group meetings, except when venue or hosting costs (e.g. food and beverages) are passed on to members,
-- Maintain a regular meeting cadence and have at least six meetings per year that relate to or cover Azure products and services,
+- Maintain a regular meeting cadence and have at least six meetings per year that relate to or cover Azure Data products, features and services,
-- Comply with the Azure Tech Groups [Code of Conduct](code-of-conduct.md).
+- Comply with the Azure Data Community Network [Code of Conduct](code-of-conduct.md).

 ### Group leadership

-Groups participating in Azure Tech Groups are asked to identify both a group leader and a co-leader who will act as the primary and secondary contacts for the group.
+Groups participating in Azure Data Community are asked to identify both a group leader and a co-leader who will act as the primary and secondary contacts for the group.
 This ensures that if the leadership of a group changes over time, it will not be orphaned out of the program due to lack of a valid contact.

 #### Leadership changes

 We understand operations and leadership of groups may change over time.
-If the group leader or co-leader is leaving the group, the Azure Tech Groups program team should be notified via email by the group leader at azure-tech-groups@microsoft.com to ensure group information is updated.
+If the group leader or co-leader is leaving the group, the Azure Tech Groups program team should be notified via email by the group leader at ms-data@microsoft.com to ensure group information is updated.

 ### Code of conduct